Barbe-Bleue/osx-env-install/README.md

 # 🍎 osx-env-install 🍏

+## start 👌🏻

+Open a terminal and type in the osx-env-install folder

+`./install.sh`

 ## packages 📦
 To edit the list of package to install , edit all `.sh` file in  `packages` folder